Soft Vs Firm Fat (Everything You Need To Know)

 One interesting question I got from one of my clients is whether this hard fat has to first become soft before the body can metabolize it.

-So, I decided to dive into research and discuss the relevant literature with a physician to get to the bottom of it.
+So, I decided to dive into research and discuss the relevant literature with a physician.

 Quick Summary